agni-sairent/ssh-jump/README.md

 **I am not claiming this image to be a secure solution for long term use in any way.**

-**Use at your own risk, no warranties.
+**Use at your own risk.
 All code is provided as-is with no guarantees.**

 ## How to use: